 We have special applied research Fellowship opportunities with the San Francisco Department of Public Health (SFDPH) allowing students in this special Fellows program to have access and work with the research division of the SFDPH who has a unique integrated database system as well as independently funded projects.

 Additionally, there are several core faculty who have their own funded projects where students can engage in the research and program evaluation activities of these projects while being mentored by our core faculty.
-We are currently developing more research opportunities with VA Facilities that should be formalized by Fall of 2016.

 Professional Clinical Training